w3c/wai-wcag-em/procedure.md

 During this step, the technologies relied upon for conformance are identified.
 This includes base technologies such as HTML and CSS, auxiliary technologies such as JavaScript and WAI-ARIA, as well as specific technologies such as SMIL, SVG and PDF.
 The outcome of this step is a list of technologies that are [relied upon according to WCAG 2](https://www.w3.org/TR/WCAG22/#dfn-relied-upon).
 This list will be used in the following steps to help select representative samples for evaluation.

-**Note:** Where possible, it is often also useful to identify any content management system, version, and configuration as it may be relevant to explain the evaluation results.
+<p class="note">Where possible, it is often also useful to identify any content management system, version, and configuration as it may be relevant to explain the evaluation results.
 Also any libraries and components used to create the product, such as Dojo, jQuery, and others may be relevant.
-Particularly for web applications, much of the accessibility support is built into libraries and components, and evaluation can become more effective and efficient when these are identified.
+Particularly for web applications, much of the accessibility support is built into libraries and components, and evaluation can become more effective and efficient when these are identified.</p>

 #### Step 2.5: Identify Other Relevant Samples {#step2e}

 <strong id="req2e">Methodology Requirement 2.5:</strong> Identify other samples that are relevant to people with disabilities and to accessibility of the digital product.

 Some digital products include samples and sample states that are specifically relevant for people with disabilities and the accessibility of the digital product.
-The outcome of this step is a list of such samples and sample states, if they have not already been identified as part of [Step 2.a: Identify Common Samples of the Digital Product](#step2a).
+The outcome of this step is a list of such samples and sample states, if they have not already been identified as part of [Step 2.1: Identify Common Samples of the Digital Product](#step2a).

 ##### Examples of Other Relevant Samples